 Although 2030 may seem like light years ahead of us, the truth is, it will creep up on us before we even know it.
-Let’s think about some of the technologies we use today and consider how long it has taken to be developed and implemented into the world we live in today.
-We can gain a clear understanding of how much time is needed to make 2030 one of the most significant milestones for technology to reach.
+Let’s think about some of the technologies we use today and consider how long it has taken to be developed and implemented in the world we live in today.
+We can clearly understand how much time is needed to make 2030 one of the most significant milestones for technology to reach.

-Considering that our daily needs of 2030 may differ from today’s daily needs, we need to consider thinking about creating technology that will help us live better, environmentally friendly, and sustainable futures to help preserve the longevity of the plant while impacting our lives in the least way possible.
+Considering that our daily needs of 2030 may differ from today’s, we need to consider creating technology that will help us live better, environmentally friendly, and sustainable futures to help preserve the planet’s longevity while impacting our lives in the least way possible.

 The way we live and work is currently throwing out vast amounts of pollution in the air.
-If we consider the effects the global pandemic has had on the planet, we will be able to understand the damage we as humans are causing it.
+If we consider the global pandemic’s effects on the planet, we will be able to understand the damage we as humans, are causing it.
 For example, the slump in tourists in 2020 allowed water in Venice’s canals to become clear again and aquatic life to return.

 Climate change is happening whether we like it or not, and for most, as indicated by the graph below, it is as severe as coronavirus, which means we need to begin to take it and its effects more seriously.